Law School Public Interest Programs - Extracurricular and Co-Curricular Programs

 Innocence Project Major Speaker – Te NCCU Law Innocence Project sponsors a major speaker each semester on a topic related to wrongful conviction and the criminal justice process.
 Recent speakers: In Fall 2004, former NC death-row inmate Alan Gell, whose conviction of first-degree murder

-The Domestic Violence Institute (DVI) - In the fall and winter, the Institute staff sponsor seminars and events to familiarize students with domestic violence issues in general and local abuse prevention initiatives in particular.
+The Domestic Violence Institute (DVI) – Throughout the academic year the Institute sponsors and collaborates in events to familiarize students with domestic violence issues in general and local violence prevention initiatives in particular.
 A highlight is a Networking Lunch held each fall which emphasizes opportunities for students to learn from, and work with, local advocacy organizations and legal services providers who serve survivors.

 NU Law Forum - The Northeastern Law Forum is a quarterly speaker series that focuses on legal issues of contemporary concern.
 The forum provides a space for open dialogue on contested social issues of interest to students, faculty and graduates.